kailash-manasarovar/statement/docs/timeline/2024/october.md

     Also, this X account seems to belong to a student at the Denia Conservatory, someone who was in the choir class with me, and possibly with others who are "preparing"...
     Thanks

-- Remember.
-I had not started writing my statement at this point.
+- Remember: I had not started writing my statement at this point and I was in a very precarious state of health and mind at my home in Carrer Furs.
-- I get a response from Dénia police who were [extremely unhelpful in February](february.md#my-first-trip-to-the-spanish-police-in-denia), refusing even to take my name and make a record of my visit.
+- Eventually I receive a short response from Dénia police who were [extremely unhelpful in February](february.md#my-first-trip-to-the-spanish-police-in-denia), refusing even to take my name and make a record of my visit.
+- They ask me to contact them directly.
-- I do not respond to them.
+- I do not.
+- I tell Inma what happened, and that I'm angry that the email did not seem to be anonymous at all.

 ## Mercadona